vilicvane/thenfail/README.md

 var promise = ThenFail.rejected(new Error());
 ```

-Wrap other Promise implementation and `then`...
+Wrap other promise implementation and `then`...

 ```typescript
 ThenFail